The ability

 an imbalance in blood glucose and insulin levels associated with

-Metabolic Syndrome (Syndrome X).
-This latter disorder is a cluster
+Metabolic Syndrome also known as Syndrome X. This latter disorder is a cluster

 of increased risk factors for heart disease which place extra strain